Aeroperú Flight 603: Investigation

 The Commission of Accident Investigations (CAI) of the Director General of Air Transport (DGAT) of Peru wrote the final accident report.

 The chief Peruvian accident investigator, Guido Fernández Lañas, was the uncle of the co-pilot, David Fernández.
 There were some reservations about the potential conflict of interest, but the National Transportation Safety Board-appointed investigator, Richard Rodriguez, determined that Fernández Lañas could properly investigate the accident.

 The Peruvian Navy collected the floating wreckage.
 After the Peruvian authorities asked for assistance, the United States Navy provided equipment to locate the underwater wreckage of the Boeing 757 and retrieve its flight data recorder and cockpit voice recorder.

 Later investigation into the accident revealed that adhesive tape had been accidentally left over some or all of the static ports (on the underside of the fuselage) after the aircraft was cleaned and polished, eventually leading to the crash.
 Employee Eleuterio Chacaliaza had left the tape on by mistake.

 The static ports are vital to the operation of virtually all of those flight instruments that provide basic aerodynamic data, such as airspeed, altitude and vertical speed, not only to the pilots but also to the aircraft's computers, which provide additional functions, such as warnings when flight characteristics approach dangerous levels.
 The blockage of all of the static ports is one of the few common-failure modes resulting in total failure of multiple basic flight instruments and, as such, is regarded as one of the most serious faults that can occur in avionics systems.

-The design of the aircraft did not incorporate a system of maintenance covers for the static ports.
+Boeing's design of the 757-200 did not incorporate a system of maintenance covers for the static ports.
 Such covers are commonly employed in aviation for blocking access to critical components when the aircraft is not in operation and are generally a bright color and carry flags (which may have "remove before flight" markings).
-Instead, the design of the aircraft and the relevant maintenance procedure called for the use of adhesive tape to cover the ports.
+Instead, Boeing designed the 757-200 to rely on a maintenance procedure that called for the use of adhesive tape to cover the ports.